Meet Dr. Gerry

 B.A., Rutgers University, 1998

-Dr. Oades-Sese is the founder and director of the Research Lab for Resilience and Early Childhood Development.
-Her research consists of identifying protective factors that foster resilience in culturally and linguistically diverse civilian and military children and developing resilience-based interventions.
+Dr. Oades-Sese was the founder and director of the Research Lab for Resilience and Early Childhood Development.
+Her research consisted of identifying protective factors that foster resilience in culturally and linguistically diverse civilian and military children and developing resilience-based interventions.
 Her projects include:

-The Sesame Street Resilience Project (2013-present) examines the effectiveness of a Sesame Street resilience enhancing intervention for young children.
+The Sesame Street Resilience Project (2013-2021) examines the effectiveness of a Sesame Street resilience enhancing intervention for young children.
 The project includes the following:

 - School-based intervention to build resilience in over 3000 young civilian and military-related children